react-static/react-static/README.md

   // the config)
   webpack: [(previousConfig, args) => newConfig],

+  // An optional object to overwrite properties in the webpack devServer configuration.
+  devServer: {...}

   // The entry location for your app, defaulting to `./src/index.js`
   // This file must export the JSX of your app as the default export,
   // eg. `default export <MyApp />`.